 Although many people are cynical about the whole idea of best practices, I'm a believer.
 I think that such beasts do exist, just that too many companies, analysts and especially consultants spend too much time applying the label to whatever works in their best interest at the time.
 To counteract this cesspool of non-best practices, I thought it best to put down a few ideas of … [Read more...] about Four Fundamental Best Practices for Enterprise IT

-If there is a universal best practice, it's the simple idiom, "use the right tool for every job”.
-We in IT spend so much time trying to fit square pegs into round holes, it becomes second nature.
+If there is a universal best practice, it's the simple idiom, "use the right tool for every job".
+Yet we in IT spend so much time trying to fit square pegs into round holes, it becomes second nature.
 How else to describe our attempts to solve virtually every business need through added technology?
 No matter what the request, we think there must be a technological solution.
 But … [Read more...] about Use Process Solutions For Process Problems, Technical Solutions For Technical Ones